This interface is implemented by components that have a single

 As a convenience, the standard classes that implement this interface

-methods overridden, so that they delegate calls
+and setLayout methods overridden, so that they delegate calls

-to the corresponding methods of the ContentPane
+to the corresponding methods of the ContentPane.

 For example, you can add a child component to a frame as follows:

-frame.add(child);instead of:
+instead of:

 frame.getContentPane().add(child);

-The behavior of the add
+The behavior of the add and

-methods for
+setLayout methods for

-is controlled by
+JApplet and JInternalFrame is controlled by

-property.
+the rootPaneCheckingEnabled property.
 If this property is

 true (the default), then calls to these methods are

-forwarded to the contentPane
+forwarded to the contentPane; if false, these

-methods operate directly on the RootPaneContainer
+methods operate directly on the RootPaneContainer.
+This

 property is only intended for subclasses, and is therefore protected.